 DPS Rate Proceeding and Budgeting.
 The OSA established a process for proceedings for rate proposals that seek to increase rates above 2.5% of aggregate revenues annually, for review by the DPS and recommendation to the Authority's Trustees.
-The Authority did not submit a rate proposal that would have increased rates in excess of 2.5% of aggregate revenues in 2019 and currently does not expect to do so in 2020, 2021 or 2022.
+The Authority did not submit a rate proposal that would have increased rates in excess of 2.5% of aggregate revenues in 2019, 2020 or 2021 and currently does not expect to file such a rate proposal in 2022.
 The OSA specifically acknowledges the Board's sole right to set final and interim rates.